Thank you for coming to Rhizome17!

-Or even better, have them delivered right to your doorstep.
-Jens Drubel, founder of AllyouneedFresh, an online supermarket, predicts, “Within the next 5 years, 20% of all groceries will be bought online and delivered to people's homes!
+Or, even better, have them delivered right to your doorstep, as Jens Drubel, founder of the online supermarket AllyouneedFresh, predicts: “Within the next 5 years, 20% of all groceries will be bought online and delivered to people's homes!
 Right now, people still have to click on items when ordering groceries online.
 Soon, this will all be manageable via voice control.”
-Jens Drubel also presented an intelligent garbage can with sensors, allowing you to simply scan an item before disposing of it and have the garbage can reorder it for you.
+Jens Drubel also presented an intelligent garbage can with sensors that allow you to simply scan an item before disposal and have the garbage can reorder it for you.
 AllyouneedFresh not only delivers groceries to your door, but also to your car.

 What other entrants can we expect in the kitchen environment?
 And what are the core needs and benefits which appliances will have to satisfy in the future?
-We all know the internet of things and digitalization will change the industry.
-In our second panel, experts and creatives discussed in what way and to what extent.
+We all know that IoT and digitalization will change the industry – the topic of Rhizome17’s second panel.
 Mario Pieper (managing director of Home Connect and CDO of BSH Home Appliances), Rainer Münch (Oliver Wyman), Rebecca Werst (Reform), as well as artist and philosopher Dr. Koert van Mensvoort shared their views on the future kitchen.

-If that sounds like science fiction, it’s because we are living in a time when the pace of change is quick.
-Modern fridges, such as those from Bosch or Siemens presented by BSH Home Appliances, let you check the contents of your fridge from wherever you are, whenever you want, using internal cameras.
-BSH also premiered a scanner with innovative technology to determine the ripeness and nutritional information of fruits.
+If that sounds like science fiction, it is because we are living in rapidly changing times.
+Modern fridges, such as those by Bosch or Siemens presented by BSH Home Appliances, allow you to check the contents of your fridge via internal cameras, from wherever you are, whenever you want.
+BSH also premiered an innovative scanner, which determines the ripeness and nutritional information of fruits.

-Nevertheless, “many people cherish the kitchen as one of the last analog spaces,” as Rebecca Werst pointed out.
-Werst was the first employee of Reform, a Copenhagen-based kitchen company.
-Their concept is to hack IKEA kitchens with designs from internationally acclaimed architects.
-Naturally, she values the combination of design and functionality: “If you want to integrate a kitchen into your life, you have to integrate both, functionality and design.”
+Nevertheless, “many people cherish the kitchen as one of the last analogue spaces,” as Rebecca Werst pointed out.
+Werst was the first employee of the Copenhagen-based kitchen company Reform.
+The company specializes in hacking IKEA kitchens with designs by internationally acclaimed architects: “If you want to integrate a kitchen into your life, you have to integrate both functionality and design.”

-Design is key in the smart kitchen, and social media and content are as well, as Stefan Heilmann, investment banker at IEG, told the audience. „Software, hardware and services will unite in one platform.“ Heilmann was one of the protagonists of our third panel on “The socialnet of things - interaction for joint experience“ among Anja Tanas (WDR), Hannah Rees (Elbkind) and Verena Hubertz (Kitchen Stories).
+Design is key in the smart kitchen, as are social media and content, knows IEG investment banker Stefan Heilmann.
+“Software, hardware and services will unite in one platform.“ Heilmann was one of the protagonists of our third panel on “The Socialnet of Things – Interaction for Joint Experience“, together with Anja Tanas (WDR), Hannah Rees (Elbkind) and Verena Hubertz (Kitchen Stories).

 Verena Hubertz is convinced that anyone can cook.
 To prove her theory, she founded the start-up Kitchen Stories together with Mengting Gao, offering a rich variety of tasty recipes, practical kitchen tips, and informative food articles.
 Kitchen Stories enables food lovers all over the world to connect.
 “Without spending a cent on marketing, our app has already been downloaded 15 million times," she said.
-The founders were supported by Apple and Google, who recommended the app to their users.
+Apple and Google, who recommended the app to their users, supported the founders.
 Hubertz’s vision?
-"The fridge inspects all available ingredients and points directly to a suitable recipe at Kitchen Stories".
+“A fridge that inspects all available ingredients and links directly to a suitable recipe at Kitchen Stories.”

 Anja Tanas, a nutritionist and journalist at WDR, has also dedicated herself to culinary content.
 “Politics and science are simply too slow to verify that new nutritional trends are healthy.
 This is why we have to step in, especially as it concerns all of us.
 Food is the new status symbol of our time!”
 People have always cared about food and cooking; and, they will continue to care and talk about it, just in other ways.